ygsbzr/HK_NewGamePlus/Install.README.md

 	1) First you will need to install the Hollow Knight mod installer: https://radiance.host/mods/ModInstaller.exe 1a) If it's not opening for you try downloading again.
 Mine took a second download for some reason
-	2) After you follow the instructions for how to install ModInstaller, install ModCommon from the list of mods in ModInstaller.
+	2) After you follow the instructions for how to install ModInstaller, install Satchel from the list of mods in ModInstaller.
 	3) After Satchel is installed, click Manually Install Mods, and select the 9soulz_NG_Plus_ModPack.dll file for the mod.
     4) This shouldn't happen, but if you recieve any errors with EnemyHPBar and have never installed the mod before, take these steps:
     		4a) MAKE SURE YOU HAVE THE REGULAR EnemyHPBar MOD DISABLED OR EVEN UNINSTALLED.
             4b) Download the CustomHPBar folder.
-            4c) Navigate to C:\Program Files (x86)\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods (or wherever you have your mods installed)
-            4d) Drag all of the assets from the CustomHPBar folder into the folder in your mod installed folder.
+            4c) Navigate to wherever you have your mods installed 4d) Drag all of the assets from the CustomHPBar folder into the folder in your mod installed folder.

 ***************